Cloudiz1/Cloudiz1/README.md

 - and more!

 ## Current Projects
 - Creating a POSIX compliant shell (inspired by fish) in Zig.
-Ideally, it should be a drop in replacement for Bash.
+Ideally, it should be a drop in replacement for Bash with Fish like features.
 - Creating a plinko inspired incremetal game in VanillaJS, HTML, and CSS for Hyland's HyTech Club (Doofenshmirtz repo).